Prag8855/aab/content/guides/sick-leave.md

 ## It's okay to take sick days

-On average, German employees take 15 sick days per year.[^0] You can take as many sick days as you need, even during your [probation period](/glossary/Probezeit).
+On average, German employees take 15 sick days per year.[^0] You can take as many sick days as you need.

+**During your [probation period](/glossary/Probezeit)**, your employer can fire you without a reason.
+You can take sick days, but if you take too many, you could get fired.

-Your employer can't punish you because you take sick days.
+**After your probation period**, your employer can't punish you because you take sick days.
 If you take more than 30 sick days per year, you *could* get fired.[^1] To fire you, your employer must prove that you will not get better, that it's bad for the company, and that there are no other options (like a transfer or reduced hours).[^2]

 If you take sick days when you are not sick, you can get fired.[^3] For example, if you say that are too sick to work, but you go clubbing, you can get fired.[^4]